angelofallars/htmx-go/README.md

 Define event triggers:

 - `htmx.Trigger(eventName string)` - A trigger with no details.
-- `htmx.TriggerDetail(eventName string, detail string)` - A trigger with one detail value.
+- `htmx.TriggerDetail(eventName string, detailValue string)` - A trigger with one detail value.
-- `htmx.TriggerObject(eventName string, object any)` - A trigger with a JSON-serializable detail object.
+- `htmx.TriggerObject(eventName string, detailObject any)` - A trigger with a JSON-serializable detail object.
 Recommended to pass in either `map[string]string` or structs with JSON field tags.

 Set trigger headers using the triggers above: